awscloudhacks/blog/_posts/2020-04-04-how-to-add-input-step-to-jenkins-pipeline.md

 ---
 layout: post
 title:  "How to add input step to jenkins pipline"
-description: This blog explains How to add input step to jenkins pipline script groovy script.
+description: This step pauses Pipeline execution and allows the user to interact and control the flow of the build.
 date:   2020-04-04 11:00:00 +0530
 categories: jenkins
 author: senthil